-1. The budget of the European Union shall be drawn up annually.
-The financial year shall run from 1 January to 31 December inclusive.

-2. The Council shall lay down the financial regulations of the European Union.

-3. The draft budget drawn up by the Political Commission, shall be adopted by the Council which may, where appropriate, make such amendments as it considers necessary.
+- 1. The budget of the European Union shall be drawn up annually.
+The financial year shall run from 1 January to 31 December inclusive. - 2.
+The Council shall lay down the financial regulations of the European Union. - 3.
+The draft budget drawn up by the 3.
+The draft budget drawn up by the Political Commission, shall be adopted Secretary-General with the assistance by the Council which may, where appro- of the Political Commission, shall be oriate, make such amendments as it considers necessary. - adopted by the Council, after obtaining the Parliament's opinion.

+SECOND FRENCH PROPOSAL

-The revenues of the Union shall be derived from contributions by the Member States calculated according to the following scale :
+The revenues of the Union shall be derived from contributions by the Member States calculated according to the following scale: